myerstina515/reading-notes/401/class-32.md

 # Custom Hooks

 ## Review, research, and discussion:
   1. What does a component’s lifecycle refer to?
+Mounting, Updating, and Unmounting of the component
-  2. Why do you sometimes need to “wrap” functions in useCallback when called from within useEffect
+  2. Why do you sometimes need to “wrap” functions in useCallback when called from within useEffect? will help avoid regeneration when only one component is re-rendered.
   3. Why are functional components preferred over class components?
+They are easier to read and test
   4. What is wrong with the following code?
+Can't access the event in the setState

 ### Vocabulary
-  1. state hook
+  1. state hook: allows you to have state variables in functional components
-  2. effect hook
+  2. effect hook:
   3. reducer hook

 ## Preview